Instructions for patients who are visiting for medical abortion.

 - if there is a risk of an ectopic pregnancy

-- if you are breastfeeding, please
+- if you are breastfeeding, please call the clinic for advice.

 - 36 – 48 hours after your initial visit at the clinic at the clinic, you should have access to a quiet location with easy access to a bathroom.
 After taking pain relief in preparation, you must take the four GyMiso tablets as directed.
 Pain and heavy bleeding will usually last for about 6 hours although bleeding may continue for 2 to 3 weeks.